PoretQuentin/How-to-Set-Up-MySQL-Connection-in-FiveM-2025-Using-oxmysql/README.md

 # How-to-Set-Up-MySQL-Connection-in-FiveM-2025-Using-oxmysql
-This article explains how to configure a secure MySQL connection string for a FiveM server in 2025 using oxmysql.
+This article explains how to configure a secure MySQL connection string for a FiveM server in 2025 using oxmysql, compatible with the Pterodactyl panel password format.
 ---

 ## ✅ Requirements